Wage theft legislation 2019 and summaries

 Text from Revisor of Statutes, Article 3 of Chapter 7.

 All employers must provide each employee with a written notice at the start of their employment and keep a signed copy of the notice on file, as of July 1, 2019.
 The notice must contain required information about an employee's employment status and terms of employment.
 The notice must include a statement, in multiple languages, that informs employees they may request the notice be provided to them in another language.
-DLI will be providing the translations of this statement on the employee notice example in the near future.
+DLI has provided some translations of this statement on the employee notice example.
 Employers may use the example notice or create their own.

 Request a speaker or presentation